|

 ![]() Cruising Phang Nga Bay, Thailand |

-Services: At the bottom of this (rather long) page is an extensive list of services for the Phuket area, originally compiled by the Boat Lagoon chandlery East Marine but then added to by us.
+Services: We've also compiled a rather long but extensive list of services for the Phuket area, originally compiled by the Boat Lagoon chandlery East Marine but then added to by us.
+The Services page was split off from this Cruising Thailand page as it was getting too long.

 Time: Thailand observes a sun-compatible time zone (GMT+7), so that daylight is approximately 0600 to 1800 (which is 1 hour different from Malaysia and Singapore).